Conanbranch/ai4code-transformer-baseline/README.md

 ## Results

-- Bias correction does not seem to help with 10% training set Bias Correction: .8094 No Bias Correction: .8060
+- Bias correction does not seem to help with 10% training (.8094 (Bias Correction) vs. .8060 (No Bias Correction))

 ## To Do